-The first issue has been that of definitions, or more precisely, the lack of any explicit definition of racism and of racial and ethnic origin in the Directive and the anxieties that the use of the word race raises in the academic, political and legal debate in most of the European contexts (see Tyson 2001, Bell 2008, Howard 2010, Möschel 2011, Ellis and Watson 2012, Givens and Evans Case 2014).
-Adam Tyson, who worked by the time of the negotiations at the European Commission's DG for Employment and Social Affairs, narrates this discussion between Member States at the final stages of the process of negotiating the Directive, as "a conundrum", that is, "how to speak about 'race' in a directive which fights racism" (Tyson 2001, p.
+The first issue has been that of definitions, or more precisely, the lack of any explicit definition or racism and of racial and ethnic origin in the Directive and the anxieties that the use of the word race raises in the academic, political and legal debate in most of the European contexts (see Tyson 2001; Bell 2008; Howard 2010; Möschel 2011; Ellis and Watson 2012; Givens and Evans Case 2014).
+Adam Tyson, who worked by the time of the negotiations at the European Commission's DG for Employment and Social Affairs, narrates this discussion between Member States at the final stages of the process of negotiating the Directive, as 'a conundrum', that is, 'how to speak about "race" in a directive which fights racism' (2001, p.
 201).
-The use of the word race can have the effect of naturalizing or essentialising what it is a political configuration - the reification of biological or cultural descriptors instead of addressing power relations - and, more specifically, its use in a legal text can evoke (and invoke) racialist state projects.
-Against this scenario, the Directive included a recital (6) that stated that the use of the term "racial origin" did not imply the acceptance of theories about the "existence of separate human races".
-The centrality of the experience of Nazism in Europe shapes this understanding of race: "[i]n the European context, the historical resonance of 'race' underscores its problematic nature.
-In some states, it is strongly associated with laws promulgated by the Nazi and fascist governments in Europe during the 1930s and 1940s Indeed, in 1996, the European Parliament adopted a resolution stating that 'the term should therefore be avoided in all official texts'" (Bell 2008, p.
-13).12
+The use of the word race can have the effect of naturalizing or essentialising what it is a political configuration - the reification of biological or cultural 'descriptors' instead of addressing power relations - and, more specifically, its use in a legal text can evoke (and invoke) racialist state projects.
+Against this scenario, the Directive included a recital (6) that stated that the use of the term 'racial origin' did not imply the acceptance of theories about the 'existence of separate human races'.
+The centrality of the experience of Nazism in Europe shapes this understanding of race: '[i]n the European context, the historical resonance of 'race' underscores its problematic nature.
+In some states, it is strongly associated with laws promulgated by the Nazi and fascist governments in Europe during the 1930s and 1940s Indeed, in 1996, the European Parliament adopted a resolution stating that "the term should therefore be avoided in all official texts"' (Bell 2008, p.
+13).13

 Socio-legal literature has followed the analytical path, common in the social sciences since the 1930s, of narrowing down the discussion about race to its status as a concept or idea about biology or cultural identities.
 Beliefs and ideologies about race appear as sort of precondition of racism.
-For instance, Erica Howard (2010, p.
-75) adopts the following definition of racism: "(...) the belief that races have distinctive hereditary characteristics, which can be biological or cultural, and that this endows some races with intrinsic superiority, while the term racial discrimination is used for the behaviour based on such a belief".
-Howard acknowledges that it is not always easy to make the distinction between beliefs and behaviour and that "legislation will prohibit the practical occurrences of racism (...) rather than views and ideas" (Ibid.).
+For instance, Erica Howard adopts the following definition of racism: (...) the belief that races have distinctive hereditary characteristics, which can be biological or cultural, and that this endows some races with intrinsic superiority, while the term racial discrimination is used for the behaviour based on such a belief' (2010, 75).
+Howard acknowledges that it is not always easy to make the distinction between beliefs and behaviour and that 'legislation will prohibit the practical occurrences of racism (...) rather that views and ideas' (Ibid., p.
+75).
 However, I argue that the discussion over the (mis)use of the concept of race is framed in a way that precludes a more complex understanding of the relationship between race and racism.
-Race continues to be defined as a form of false consciousness and prevents a sound analysis of the contemporary reproduction of racism by (neo)liberal policies and legislation.
-Europe's legal conundrum, to combat racism without reifying race as an objective defining criterion of individuals or groups, cannot be disconnected from the dominant conceptualisation of racism that the European legislation aims to tackle and its shortcomings.
-This needs to be connected with "the narrative of 'historical Europe'" and the reproduction of a Eurocentric concept of racism defined by a certain approach to Nazism and fascism that is, as a "white experience" of disruption of the rule of law and therefore of racism as an "exception/aberration" to liberalism and democracy (Hesse 2004b, 2011; see also Fitzpatrick 1990).
+Race continues to be defined as a form of 'false consciousness' and precludes a sound analysis of the contemporary reproduction of racism by (neo)liberal policies and legislation.
+Europe's legal conundrum, to combat racism without reifying race as an objective defining criterion of individuals or groups, cannot be disconnected form the dominant conceptualisation of racism that the European legislation aims to tackle and its shortcomings.
+This needs to be connected with the narrative of 'historical Europe' and the reproduction of a Eurocentric concept of racism defined by a certain approach to Nazism and fascism that is, as a white experience of disruption of the rule of law and therefore of racism as an exception/aberration to liberalism and democracy (Hesse 2004b; Hesse 2011; see also Fitzpatrick 1990).
 In fact, since the beginning of the last century, Western debates over race have protected the narration of Western identity from race: